RivenHexagon/NNF/PodCast-Ep3-13.md

     to take the opposite position.
 Or you just keep out of a currency pair that is effected by this news. *So keep at least your FX news calendar open.*
  4. **The big banks** employ traders for the purpose to move the market.
-This fucks by far more the 15 min chart traders than the day traders.
+This fucks by far more the 15-min-chart traders than the day traders.
 There are more short term traders and they trade all the time.